A refined transversality theorem on linear perturbations and its applications: Applications of the main theorem

-On the other hand, in the case $r=2$, there exists an example such that $\Sigma=K$ as follows.
-Let $\xi:\R\to \R$ be a $C^1$ function such that the set consisting of all critical values of $\xi$ is the Cantor set.
+On the other hand, in the case $r=2$, there exists an example such that the bad set is equal to $K$ as follows.
+Let $h:\R\to \R$ be the $C^2$ function defined by $h(x)=-\int_{0}^{x}\xi(x)dx$, where $\xi:\R\to \R$ is a $C^1$ function such that the set consisting of all critical values of $\xi$ is the Cantor set $K$.
 Note that the existence of the mapping $\xi$ can be easily shown from \cite[Proposition~2 (p.~1485)]{Norton1991}\footnote{Proposition~2 of \cite{Norton1991} is as follows: If $\wt{K}$ is a compact subset of the closed interval [0,1], then $\wt{K}$ has Lebesgue measure zero if and only if the set consisting of all critical values of $\wt{\xi}$ is equal to $\wt{K}$ for some $C^1$ function $\wt{\xi}:\R\to\R$.
+Since the Cantor set $K$ is a compact subset of $[0,1]$ with Lebesgue measure zero, we can guarantee the existence of the above function $\xi:\R\to \R$.}.
+Set